mingzhao2019/myscoop/README.md

 |terminus-player-portable|Terminus Player.
 A free Media Player for Emby and Jellyfin|
 |twinkletray-portable|Twinkle Tray.
 Twinkle Tray lets you easily manage the brightness levels of multiple monitors|
 |wemeet|tecent meeting|
+|ShowDesktopOneMonitor| An App adds the abillity to Show Desktop (Win + D) only for One Monitor!